10 Signs You're Using Illegal Movie Websites

 Amazon Prime, Modern Love, Madrid

 An Amazon Prime Video truck with a double giant screen projects its TV show "Modern Love" in Madrid.
-A streaming service may sometimes show a movie in a theater but it's very rare for a major studio to make a movie available for streaming if it's still in theaters.
-Carlos Alvarez/Getty Images
+A streaming service may sometimes show a movie in a theater but it's relatively rare for a major studio to make a movie available for streaming if it's still in theaters.

 Sometimes you can instantly spot the thieves simply by browsing the movies they're offering.
-When it comes to ambitious pirating sites, this is one of the most obvious giveaways, for a couple of reasons.
+When it comes to ambitious pirating sites, this is one of the most obvious giveaways for a few reasons.

 Pirate sites compete not only against law enforcement but against each other.
-In order to entice as many viewers as possible, they offer up the freshest blockbusters.
+To entice as many viewers as possible, they offer up the freshest blockbusters.

-You could call it the Case of the Missing Link.
-It's the endless shell game that you play when you're trying to stream a show and you can't seem to find a link that actually plays the movie.
+You could call it the Case of the Missing Link: It's the endless shell game you play when you're trying to stream a show and you can't seem to find a link that actually plays these free movies.

 For example, let's say you find a title you want to watch.
 You click the movie title or graphic.
 The site directs you to another page with another link.
 You click the movie title again.
-You're directed, again, to yet another page filled with more links to the same movie title, including options that lead to third-party pages or even supposed software that will let you play back the film.
+It directs you, again, to yet another page filled with more links to the same movie title, including options that lead to third-party pages or even supposed software that will let you play back the film.

 If you've never heard of a particular streaming site, do a bit of sleuthing.
 All official sites have information pages that explain how their service works.
 Illicit sites are quite different.